Bugsbane/doc/admin_api.md

 # Administration from the API or an external application

-All command line actions can also be ran from the web API.
+All command line actions can also be run from the web API.
 The API is available at https://your.server/yunohost/api.
 For now there's no documentation on the various routes ... but you can get an idea by looking at the actionmap [here](https://github.com/YunoHost/yunohost/blob/stretch-unstable/data/actionsmap/yunohost.yml) (in particular the `api` stuff).

 ## Using `curl`